Ashe-Oro-Accelerator/hedera-nft-sdk/README.md

 ### 3. Update Application Version

-Before publishing, update the application version in package.json.
-Follow the [Semantic Versioning guidelines](https://docs.npmjs.com/about-semantic-versioning) to update the version number correctly.
+Before publishing, update the application version in your `package.json` file.
+Follow the [semantic versioning guidelines](https://docs.npmjs.com/about-semantic-versioning) to update the version number correctly.

 ### 4. Build the Application